-Disclaimer: The information in this article is intended to be general and not tax or legal advice.
+Disclaimer: The information in this article is for your general information; it's not tax or legal advice.
 Every business situation is different and tax regulations change.
 Please get help from your tax preparer to make sure your calculations are correct.

 For more details and special circumstances on calculating the cost of goods sold, see this article from IRS publication 334 Tax Guide for Small Business